arturtcoelho/FIRAClient/README.md

     This bridge file will be used on the rest of the pytohn program. main.

-    Now you can run the code
+    Now you can run the code (make sure you are running both FIRASim and VSSReferee)

     ```sh
     ./main.py